segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/pushwoosh/index.md

 2. Search for "Pushwoosh" in the Sources Catalog, select Pushwoosh, and click **Add Source**.
 3. On the next screen, give the Source a name and configure any other settings.

     - The name is used as a label in the Segment app, and Segment creates a related schema name in your warehouse.
-The name can be anything, but we recommend using something that reflects the source itself and distinguishes among your environments (e.g., Pushwoosh_Prod, Pushwoosh_Staging, Pushwoosh_Dev).
+The name can be anything, but Pushwoosh recommends using something that reflects the source itself and distinguishes among your environments (For example: Pushwoosh_Prod, Pushwoosh_Staging, Pushwoosh_Dev).

 4. Click **Add Source** to save your settings.
 5. Copy the Write key from the Segment UI.
-6. Log in to your Pushwoosh account and select the Application you want to connect.
+6. Log in to your Pushwoosh account, and select the Application you want to connect.
-7. Navigate to Settings > 3rd party integration > Segment, click the `Configure` button, and enter your write key from your Segment workspace.
+7. Navigate to **Settings > 3rd party integration > Segment**, click the `Configure` button, and enter your write key from your Segment workspace.
 8. List the events you want to export using a `,` delimiter in the `Events` field, or leave it blank if you want to export all events, then click `Apply`.

 ## Stream